Frequently Asked Questions (FAQ's)

 If you observe excavation work and have reason to believe that a one call notification was not placed, you may contact PA One Call to place a No One Call notification.
 PA One Call will search its records for the worksite you describe to determine if a valid One Call notification was placed.
 If none is found we will notify the utilities in the area of the excavation work.

-Additionally, any violation of the Law can be reported to the Department of Labor and Industry by filing an incident report.
+Additionally, any alleged violation of the Law should be reported to the PA Public Utilities Commission by completing an Alleged Violation Report in the Enforcement section .

 What are the state holidays?